 So it follows that if you are determining the best time to transact, in this case the AUD vs THB, you should pay attention to both Australian Dollar and Thai Baht news and forecasts.

-The chairman of the Federation of Thai Capital Market Organisations predicted in January that the baht would continue to appreciate over the medium to long term as capital flows return to Thailand in the face of a more gradual rise in US interest rates.
+The chairman of the Federation of Thai Capital Market Organisations predicted earlier this year that the baht would continue to appreciate over the medium to long term as capital flows return to Thailand in the face of a more gradual rise in US interest rates and as the US economy slows down.

 Sorry, our travel money calculators are currently only available for comparing exchange rates rates for buying foreign cash and travel money in Australia, Canada, France, Germany, Netherlands, New Zealand, United Kingdom and the USA.